ANBlanchard3/BM_Heatmap/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project is the impementation of a method for organizing and visualizing observation data on specific groups accross a museum.
 Included is the data from observing 16 international tour groups at the British Museum and the generated visuals.
 These visuals include a heatmap showing where the groups spend the most time, and maps with dots showing the frequency of various behaviors of interest at specific locations.

+Some effort has been made to ensure this implementation is relatively flexible, and can be adapted to observing groups and their behaviors throughout any space that can be mapped.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>